ZFTurbo/MVSep-API-Examples/README.md

 ### Example 3

 This example uses `MVSEPClient` class to create separations.
 It also automatically separate many files at once and download them after finish.
+Initial version proposed by [@jarredou](https://github.com/jarredou).

 [mvsep_client.py](python_example3/mvsep_client.py)
 * `get_types` - get list of all possible types of separation